samuk/IntroToRoboticsV2/course/ros2/readme.md

 [ESP cam car](https://www.aliexpress.com/item/1005005439195049.html), no encoders

-# Notes on software installed on the Ubuntu 22.04 Virtualbox image
+# Notes on software installed on the Ubuntu 22.04 Virtualbox image, or compute module

 apt-get update